IlyaOlkhovsky/BI_Project_1/README.md

 # Bioinformatics Institute Project 1: mutations identification
+Navigation:
+ - `/EColi` directory: lab journal of the localization of mutations responsible for the antibiotic resistance property in E.Coli and supplementory materials.
-This tool is developed to ease the analysis of mutations in bacterial genomes.
+ - `/tool` directory: source code of the script automating the pipeline from the lab journal, developed to ease the analysis of mutations in bacterial genomes.
 ## Requeirements
 The following packages need to be installed for our tool to work correctly:
  - [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)